-This illustrates the importance of having an efficient customer retention strategy.
+This illustrates the importance of having an efficient client retention strategy.
 Buyer intent data can help customer success reps analyze prospects’ tendencies and observe their online behavior.

 Customer success teams can set up customer satisfaction triggers for certain behavioral signals after the purchase is completed.

-For example, when clients open a specific page, such as “cancel my subscription”, this would signal that the client is looking to browse alternative solutions and products, review competitors, or that they are struggling with the solution or product they’ve already purchased.
+For example, when clients open a specific page, such as “cancel my subscription”, this would signal that they are looking to browse alternative solutions and products, review competitors, or are struggling with the solution or product they’ve already purchased.